MiaoE/MiaoE/README.md

 <!-- ABOUT ME section -->
 <details>
 <summary>About Me</summary>
-Hey, my name is Eric Miao.
+Hey!
+My name is Eric Miao.
 I currently study at the University of Toronto, specializing in Machine Intelligence.
 </details>

 <!-- Subsections of my profile -->